Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Show Weather Forecast in WordPress (Beginner’s Guide)

-In this article, we will show you how to easily add a weather forecast to WordPress.
+In this article, we’ll walk you through how to add a sleek, functional weather forecast to your WordPress site.

 How to Add a Weather Widget to WordPress (Step by Step)